belkiso/fta-dataplatform/sql-server-on-azure-vms/articles/sql-server-on-azure-vms.md

 ## Deploying SQL Server Always On availability groups on Azure virtual machines (Manually)

-Deploying SQL Server and setting up Always-ON availabliity groups is a common scenario for customers wanting to add high availability and scaleability to their environemnt.
+Deploying SQL Server and setting up Always-ON availabliity groups is a common scenario for customers wanting to add high availability and scalability to their environemnt.
 In Azure, this can be achieved maually or by using a pre-defined template to do all the configuration for you.

 Before starting either of these you will need ot ensure you have a domain so that the virtual machines can be domain joined.